ethanwhite/spectralmatch/README.md

 ---
 ## Installation
-> Other installation instructions are available in the docs [here](https://spectralmatch.github.io/spectralmatch/installation/).
+> Other installation instructions are available in the [docs](https://spectralmatch.github.io/spectralmatch/installation/).

 ### Installation as a QGIS Plugin